mpieva/quicksand/docs/_sources/usage.rst.txt

   * - docker
     - Use Docker as container software

-  * - conda
-    - Use Conda environments for prcesses (WIP)

   * - test
     - Use testdata to run the pipeline :code:`nextflow run mpieva/quicksand -profile test,singularity`